-That was the main message Jim Ristow, executive VP of Home Entertainment Source (HES), told his members at the opening membership meeting of the buying group’s 2013 Summit, held at the Orlando World Center Resort, here, last week.
+That was the main message Jim Ristow, executive VP of Home Entertainment Source (HES), told his members at the opening membership meeting yesterday morning at the buying group’s 2013 Summit, held at the Orlando World Center Resort, here.

 Ristow opened the meeting by saying that “legacy” categories in audio and video are challenged, but as the new year begins, there are “a lot of opportunities.”